 * Please note: As we approach the end of a grading period, all late work must be turned in 1 week before the end of the grading period regardless of the deadlines stated above to ensure teachers can accurately and appropriately assess all work in a timely manner.

-Redoing Assignments: Any summative assessment may be redone if the student did not completely master the intended content or skills, and the student demonstrated sincere effort to prepare the assignment the first time it was given.
-In order to redo any test, project, or homework assignment, students must attend office hours for assistance and submit the original with the redone assignment to receive credit.
+Redoing Assignments: Assessments may be redone if the student did not completely master the intended content or skills, and the student has demonstrated sincere effort to prepare for the assessment the first time it was given.
+Rigorous relearning or review in preparation for the second attempt will qualify a student to redo an assessment.
+Redoing assessments is a privilege, not something to be taken for granted.
+Students must redo assessments within two weeks of their return; otherwise the original grade stands.
+The lowest grade to be entered in PowerSchool on an assessment that is fully complete will be a 50%.
+Assessments that are not completed in full will result in the student receiving an Assessment Referral.

 Leaving class: You must be in your seat and working until the teacher asks you to start packing up.
 If you are finished with assignments for this class there are always books and magazines, available for you to read; others may still be working and we must be respectful of this.
 When all students have filled out his/her her agenda and all areas of the classroom are neat and tidy, the teacher will dismiss students; the bell will not dismiss students.

 Plagiarism: